Interlingua

-Interlingua was developed to combine a simple, mostly regular grammar with a vocabulary common to the widest possible range of western European languages, making it unusually easy to learn, at least for those whose native languages were sources of Interlingua's vocabulary and grammar.
-Conversely, it is used as a rapid introduction to many natural languages.
+Interlingua was developed to combine a simple, mostly regular grammar with a vocabulary common to a wide range of western European languages, making it easy to learn for those whose native languages were sources of Interlingua's vocabulary and grammar.

 The name Interlingua comes from the Latin words inter, meaning 'between', and lingua, meaning 'tongue' or 'language'.
 These morphemes are the same in Interlingua; thus, Interlingua would mean 'between language'.